grayside/adamross.dev/content/post/hello-world/index.md

 date: '2024-03-13T05:11:50Z'
 publishDate: '2024-03-13T05:11:50Z'
 # Description is used as a page subtitle & search index.
-description: 'Obligatory first program.'
+description: 'Introducing this site and why someone might like to read posts in the future.'

 categories:
   - Meta

-tags:
+# tags:
-  - hugo
+#   - todo

-draft: true # hide from production deployment
+draft: false # hide from production deployment
 hidden: false # hide from lists if true
 rssFullContent: true